astrapi69/swing-base-components/README.md

 Add the following maven dependency to your project `pom.xml` if you want to import the core functionality of swing-base-components:

-Than you can add the dependency to your dependencies:
+Then you can add the dependency to your dependencies:

     <properties>
             ...
         <!-- swing-base-components version -->
-        <swing-base-components.version>2.6</swing-base-components.version>
+        <swing-base-components.version>2.7</swing-base-components.version>
             ...
     </properties>
             ...